Who We Are

 The fridges rely on generous donations from local restaurants, farmers, organizations, community members and mutual aid resources from afar.

 Anyone can bring fresh and non-perishable food directly to the fridges at any time; our fridges are accessible 24/7.
+NO DUMPING; put items away!

 Not in Buffalo?
 Make a monetary donation and we’ll shop for the fridge with the funds.